Looking for a surveyor in Brighton? In the last year, we have helped over 1,000 home buyers find a property surveyor in this popular seaside town.

 If you’re searching for a new home in Brighton, it’s important to note that properties situated in Brighton Marina Village are often subject to flood warnings.
 If they’ve experienced flooding previously, a RICS Level 2 Survey will be necessary to highlight any damage.
 Homes in Denmark Terrace, however, were previously within 50m of an area with the potential of natural ground instability.
 A RICS Level 3 Survey would be ideal to determine if and how this has affected the structure.

 Brighton has a variety of properties to choose from, ranging from Regency to Post Modern architecture.
 Brighton and Hove currently have 34 conservation areas, all of which are listed on the council’s Conservation Area page.
 This could affect homeowners as you would require permission for minor changes to the property or to remove tree roots.
 If the property you’re viewing is situated in or near a conservation area, it would be wise to review the council’s permissions procedure.

 Brighton’s architecture is very diverse with over 1,200 buildings marked as having historical or architectural interest.
 It was originally a medieval fishing village but soon became a spa town and seaside resort.
 Many of its earlier buildings were lost in the 1960s and 1970s due to Brighton's increasing redevelopment.
 However, conservation movements were crucial in saving some of the buildings.

-The sale of existing properties is more popular with 257 sold in January 2020 and only 12 new builds.
+The sale of existing properties is more popular in the area.
 Many of the buildings in the city are from the Regency, Victorian and Edwardian eras.
-Depending on the age of the building, you may require a building survey to assess the property’s structure as many buildings have gone through major developments.
-However, if the home is less than 80-years old, a homebuyers survey will suffice in highlighting any issues you should be aware of.
+Depending on the age of the building, you may require a RICS Level 3 Survey to assess the property’s structure as many buildings have gone through major developments.
+However, if the home is less than 80-years old, a RICS Level 2 Survey will suffice in highlighting any issues you should be aware of.